SSWConsulting/SSW.Rules.Content/rules/spec-do-you-know-how-to-estimate-a-project-that-include-the-general-project-costs/rule.md

 If the client requires a fixed price quotation, a 20% premium is added to the estimates for the sprints specified in the Specification Release only (i.e. a fixed price is not given on the entire project).
 Requests for variations to a fixed price contract must wait until the contract is completed.
 If development is based on a fixed price contract, work is completed offsite only to facilitate project management and prevent unauthorized scope development.

 ::: greybox
-**Note:** A suggestion for Microsof - It would be great if Azure DevOps had functionality to “Add Standard Items" to a Sprint.
+**Note:** A suggestion for Microsoft - It would be great if Azure DevOps had functionality to “Add Standard Items" to a Sprint.
 :::